Portuguese blenny: Distribution

 The Portuguese blenny occurs in the north eastern Atlantic Ocean.
-It was thought to be restricted to Poruguese territorial waters in the mainland, Berlengas, the Azores and Madeira but the species was revalidated in 1982 using morphological and in 2007 molecular data to separate it from the tompot blenny.
+It was thought to be restricted to Portuguese territorial waters in the mainland, Berlengas, the Azores and Madeira but the species was revalidated in 1982 using morphological and in 2007 molecular data to separate it from the tompot blenny.
 The type was collected off Ouessant and the combination of the revalidation of the species and the increases in the number of observers using scuba has shown that this species is uncommon along the western coasts of Ireland and Scotland, as well as in the Scilly Islands.
 The species is also found on the Atlantic coasts of Spain and France.

 Habitat and biology

 Portuguese blenny occur in shallow, rocky inshore waters where there are weeds, and tend not be found in deeper offshore waters.
 They are frequently recorded in the intertidal zone and will occasionally be trapped in rock pools as the tide recedes.
 This species is omnivorous feeding on red algae, cnidarians and amphipods as well as on gastropods worms and isopods and shrimp.
 Off Great Britain and Ireland the Portuguese blenny is most frequently found where there is steeply sloping bedrock, especially limestone which appears to provide a good number of crevices for this species to hide in.
 Compared to the tompot blenny the Portuguese blenny appears to be more gregarious.